mszinte/pRFexp/README.md

 # pMFexp
 By :      Martin SZINTE<br/>
-Projet :  pRFexp<br/>
+Projet :  pRFexp for MotConf project<br/>
-With :    Vanessa Morita, Anna Montagnini & Guillaume Masson<br/>
+With :    Can OLUK, Pascal MAMASSIAN & Guillaume MASSON<br/>
-Version:  1.0<br/>

 ## Version description
 Experiment in which we first use a square full screen 4 directions (left/right/up/down) bar pass stimuli with an attention task to the bar in order to obtain pRF retinotopy of the occipital, parietal, frontal and subcortical structures.